Gold rush

-The Gold Rush was a topic that inspired many TV shows and book considering it was a very important topic at the time.
-During the time, many books were published including Call of the Wild, which had much success during the period.
+The Gold Rush was a topic that inspired many TV shows and books considering it was a very important topic at the time.
+During various gold rushes, many books were published including The Call of the Wild, which had much success during the period.

-Gold rushes occurred as early as the times of the Greek Empire, whose gold mining was described by Diodarus Sicules and Pliny the Elder, and probably further back to ancient Greece.
+Gold rushes occurred as early as the times of ancient Greece, whose gold mining was described by Diodarus Sicules and Pliny the Elder.

-Surviving the Gold Rush
+Surviving the gold rush

 Within each mining rush there is typically a transition through progressively higher capital expenditures, larger organizations, and more specialized knowledge.
-They may also progress from high-unit value to lower-unit value minerals (from gold to silver to base metals).

 A rush typically begins with the discovery of placer gold made by an individual.
 At first the gold may be washed from the sand and gravel by individual miners with little training, using a gold pan or similar simple instrument.
 Once it is clear that the volume of gold-bearing sediment is larger than a few cubic metres, the placer miners will build rockers or sluice boxes, with which a small group can wash gold from the sediment many times faster than using gold pans.
 Winning the gold in this manner requires almost no capital investment, only a simple pan or equipment that may be built on the spot, and only simple organisation.
 The low investment, the high value per unit weight of gold, and the ability of gold dust and gold nuggets to serve as a medium of exchange, allow placer gold rushes to occur even in remote locations.

 After the sluice-box stage, placer mining may become increasingly large scale, requiring larger organisations and higher capital expenditures.
 Small claims owned and mined by individuals may need to be merged into larger tracts.
 Difficult-to-reach placer deposits may be mined by tunnels.
 Water may be diverted by dams and canals to placer mine active river beds or to deliver water needed to wash dry placers.
 The more advanced techniques of ground sluicing, hydraulic mining and dredging may be used.